EdwardStables/EdwardStables/README.md

 ### Hi there!

-I'm Ed, a hardware engineer working at Innosilicon developing GPUs.
-Here are some of my ongoing projects, these are slow going until I finish my masters but should pick up after that.
+I'm Ed, a hardware engineer working at Innosilicon developing GPU texture processing hardware and internal tooling.
+This page links to some of my personal projects.

 ## VPU (Voxel Processing Unit)

-A just-for-fun voxel based display processor for developing computer architecture and digital design skills.
-Still in an early stage developing system infrastructure.

-Currently this includes a [set of scripts](https://github.com/EdwardStables/VPU_ASM) for generating ISA definitions, and a C++ [cycle-accurate](https://github.com/EdwardStables/VPU_Model) simulation of the RISC style management core, and the DMA unit.
-I'm slowly implementing this in SystemVerilog when time permits, but this is not public yet.
+A just-for-fun voxel based display processor.
+This encompasses a hardware simulation (C++), hardware design (SystemVerilog), high level algorithm test platform (Zig), DSL compiler (Zig), and various python scripts to tie everything together.

+- The hardware definitions, test programs, and assembler are found [here](https://github.com/EdwardStables/VPU_ASM).
+- The C++ simulation of the hardware is [here](https://github.com/EdwardStables/VPU_Model).
+- A real-time simulator debugger is [here](https://github.com/EdwardStables/VPU_Inspector), written in C++ and communicating with the simulator using gRPC to monitor the framebuffer and step the simulation.

+The hardware design and compiler won't be made public until they're at least partially usable.

 This also includes a [VGA driver](https://github.com/EdwardStables/VGA_Driver) design.
 I put this together for fun a while ago, but only recently resurrected it for this VPU project.
 Currently this just sends some hard-coded text output to a 1280x1024 VGA display.
 It's also acting as a test-bed for accessing RAM on the FPGA board.